 Every year, the Wisconsin Bat Program hosts a Wisconsin Bat Festival in conjunction with partners.
 The Festival is a globally relevant, engaging and important event to promote conservation of bats and ultimately, our environment.
 Bats are critical to ecosystems around the world and locally.
 Because these animals are often misunderstood and because multiple species are now threatened with extinction people should be encouraged to protect them.
 Through this message, citizens learn about the importance of being good stewards of the earth while inspiring children to become the next generation of researchers and biologists necessary to preserve the balance of our environment.

-We’re planning to bring the Festival to Ashland, WI in August of 2018!
-Stay tuned for updates or sign up for gov.delivery to receive more information.
+The Festival will be coming to the Northern Great Lakes Visitor Center in Ashland, WI on Saturday August 25, 2018!
+Stay tuned for updates or sign up for our govdelivery to receive more information.
 We need sponsors and volunteers-- contact Jennifer Redell to get involved!